 Fun fact: Simon’s Seat is 485m (1590ft) above sea level.
 According to local lore, it was named by Druids, who followed the 1st-century priest Simon Magus (also known as Simon the Sorcerer or Simon the Magician), who claimed to be one of the Three Wise Men.

 8. Try Out the Best Walks at Bolton Abbey

 I’ve lived in Yorkshire for almost a decade and have experienced the awesome Bolton Abbey walks more than a few times.
 With more than 80 miles of footpaths on either side of the river, you can wander freely, but there are well-marked trails to follow too.
 Here are a few to whet your appetite!

 Distance: 3km (2 miles) Time: 45 mins to 1 hour

 Wander towards Bolton Abbey past the priory and down towards the river.
-Here you can choose to either cross the stepping stones or use the bridge, then turn left and follow the riverside path or climb up into the woods to get views of the priory or Barden Bridge.
+Here you can either cross the stepping stones or use the bridge, turn left and follow the riverside path or climb up into the woods to get views of the priory or Barden Bridge.

 Other Walks to Enjoy at Bolton Abbey in Yorkshire

 - Bolton Abbey to Hare Head.
 A 7-mile (4 hours) moderate hike on a loop around the riverside, through woods and across gorgeous moorland.

 - Cavendish Pavilion to Barden Bridge.
 This 7.5km (4.7 miles) walk takes 2 hours 30 mins.
 Starting from the Riverside car park, you’ll cross the river, turn left and walk through Strid Wood, with a view of the Strid from above.
 For a shorter walk, cross the river at the aqueduct instead of continuing to Barden Bridge.